 What is Minimally Invasive Surgery?

-According to the American Institute for Minimally Invasive Surgery, MIS is essentially the use of Smaller Incisions, that results in Fewer Stitches, which leads to a Faster Patient Recovery.
+According to the American Institute for Minimally Invasive Surgery, MIS is essentially the use of smaller incisions, that results in fewer stitches, which leads to a faster patient recovery.
 That’s it!
-But in some situations, a minimally invasive approach would not be as effective as a traditional surgical method, so it is best to consult with a surgeon who is properly trained in minimally invasive procedures so they can help determine the best long-term medical solution for your particular situation.
-So while the thought of a minimally invasive approach sounds good, the benefits of smaller incisions and fewer stitches may not outweigh the lower effectiveness of that procedure in certain instances, in which a more traditional approach may be best in the long run.
-Rest assured that our practice applies a holistic, consultative and collaborative approach to our patient’s situations, and crafts an individual surgical solution that is customized just for you.
+But in some situations, a minimally invasive surgery would not be as effective as a traditional surgery, so it is best to consult with a surgeon who is properly trained in minimally invasive procedures so they can help determine the best long-term medical solution for your particular situation.
+So while the thought of minimally invasive techniques sounds good, the benefits of smaller incisions and fewer stitches may not outweigh the lower effectiveness of that procedure in certain instances, in which a more traditional approach may be best in the long run.
+Rest assured that our Dallas and Plano-based practice applies a holistic, consultative and collaborative approach to our patient’s situations, and crafts an individual surgical solution that is customized just for you.

 Robotic systems are becoming increasingly popular in the medical fraternity owing to the unique advantages including the precision, safety and many other advantages.